jhpyle/docassemble/download.md

 ---

 If you want to run **docassemble** to test it out, you should download and run it [using Docker].
+You can also create a "no code" **docassemble** interview for free at [Community.lawyer].

-If you want to deploy **docassemble** in the cloud, your best option is to [deploy] it using the [Docassemble Toolkit].
+If you want to deploy **docassemble** in the cloud, you can [deploy] it using a [third party provider] who will handle the complexities of cloud deployment for you.
 If you want to deploy it your own way, you can run it [using Docker] on a cloud-based virtual machine.

 If you are interested in looking at the source code of **docassemble**, you can clone the [GitHub repository]: